Sharing findings across Scotland

 European Policy Network of School Leadership (EPNoSL)

 SCEL are delighted to be an associate member of EPNoSL which aims at improving policy and practice on school leadership in Europe through a collaborative network in which members co-construct, manage and share knowledge intended to inform policy in the area of school leadership.
 EPNoSL have developed a set of tools for school leaders, system leaders and policy makers aimed at improving school leadership.
-These can be found here.
+These can be found in the EPNoSL School Leadership Toolkit.

 Early Headship: negotiating the emotional landscape